cognitedata/cognite-sdk-python/docs/source/quickstart.rst

 .. note::
-    How you read in the configuration file is up to you as the :ref:`CogniteClient <class_client_CogniteClient>` load method only accepts a dictionary.
+    How you read in the configuration file is up to you as the :ref:`CogniteClient <class_client_CogniteClient>` load method only accepts a dictionary or a YAML/JSON string.
 So for the purposes of this example, we will use the yaml library to read in a yaml file and substitute environment variables in the file string to ensure that sensitive information is not stored in the file.

 See :ref:`CogniteClient <class_client_CogniteClient>`, :ref:`ClientConfig <class_client_ClientConfig>`,